KEO-cls-eedi/specification/doc/clseedi.md

 The local device SHALL reply with a negative acknowledgement message with `"errorNumber": 2` (protocol error) to an ad-hoc limit that is deactivated or allows higher consumption or production than the currently active scheduled limit.

 #### Limit curves (POEN) {#LimitCurves}

+The POEN use cases defines two types of curves.
+One is the limit curve (described here) and the other is the [fallback curve](@ref ControlFallbacks).
+Both curves exist for both directions (production and consumption).
+In contrast to the ad-hoc limits, the curves specify a time windows between which power consumption and production (grid feed-in) should move.
+Please note that the [constraints](@ref StateEnvelopeConstraints) for both can also be different.

 A power limit curve consists of these properties:
 * `startTime` - the start time (in seconds since epoch) for the first slot
 * `slots` - the slots of the curve